Wednesday, February 8, 2023

 Goyang Autumn Flower Festival

-Along with cherry blossom festival, Goyang also is the city for Autumn Flower Festival in the first week of October.
+Along with the cherry blossom festival, Goyang also is the city for Autumn Flower Festival in the first week of October.
 In this festival, over 300 organizations and companies showcase their beautiful flower creations and sculptures.
 The Korean festival takes place along the riverside, which is super gorgeous during autumn due to the leaves turning golden.

 Famous Winter Festivals